-An employee may view his/her personnel file by scheduling an appointment with Director of Human Resources.
-Employees may not view materials which were gathered with the employee's prior agreement to forfeit his/her right of access, such as references.
+An employee may view their personnel file by scheduling an appointment with Director of Human Resources.
+Employees may not view materials which were gathered with the employee's prior agreement to forfeit their right of access, such as references.
 A representative of the Human Resources Office shall be present with the employee during the review.
-The date, time and location of each review shall be recorded in the personnel file.
+The date, time, and location of each review shall be recorded in the personnel file.